evrifaessa/discord-go/README.md

 * E-mail: [hi@yagiz.dev](mailto:hi@yagiz.dev)

 ## Licensing
-evrifaessa/discord-go is open source software and is released under the Apache v2.0 license.
+evrifaessa/discord-go is open-source software and is released under the Apache v2.0 license.
 See [LICENSE](LICENSE) for the full license terms.